 What is a digital dissertation?

-There are a range of possibilities for what constitutes a digital dissertation, from a fully interactive website online to a searchable catalog of images that accompanies a traditional book-length text.
+Whereas a digital dissertation does not have an official definition, it broadly refers to a dissertation that makes significant use of digital methods.There are a range of possibilities for what constitutes a digital dissertation, from a fully interactive website to a searchable catalog of images that accompanies a traditional book-length text.
 Databases, websites, interactive maps, and recordings of sound and video might all be parts of a digital dissertation in any discipline.